Compulsive Overeating & Obesity

 The development of GLP-1 receptor agonist medications — semaglutide, liraglutide, tirzepatide, and others — has fundamentally changed what is possible in the treatment of compulsive overeating and obesity.
 These medications act on GLP-1 receptors in both the gut and the brain, reducing appetite, slowing gastric emptying, and — critically — modulating the dopamine reward circuitry that drives compulsive eating.
 Patients consistently describe what has come to be called the quieting of “food noise” — the relentless internal preoccupation with eating that dominates their mental life.

 This is not simply appetite suppression.
-It is a neurological shift that allows a person, often for the first time, to experience a normal relationship with hunger and satiety.
+It is a neurological shift that allows a person, often for the first time, to experience a normal relationship with hunger and fullness.
 The compulsive drive loosens.
 The capacity to make choices about food — real choices, not white-knuckle resistance — returns.
-In the context of this practice, the parallel to Suboxone in opioid dependence is direct: the medication creates the neurological conditions that make the deeper therapeutic work possible.

 How I Approach It